cierragomes/LM-CSAT-Project/.ipynb_checkpoints/README-checkpoint.md

  - download anaconda 3 from LAP
  - download nltk libraries
  - install wordcloud on the anaconda command prompt
- - download xlsx file of survey data and copy path
+ - download xlsx file of survey data, replace spaces with _, and copy path

 In order to run the program, you will need to:
  - navigate to run.ipynb